jessekerch/picky-eaters/README.md

 # Picky Eaters Recipe Keeper
-by Jesse Kercheval
-Launch School RB189 course project - for LS staff eyes only

-## Personal Note
-I had a blast with this project!
-So exciting to actually make a thing!
-I know went beyond the minimum requirements as I have multiple many:many relationships, but I hope I didn't go overboard or make it hard to grade.
-I was challenged and motivated by this idea, I learned a ton, and I think my family and I will actually keep using it.
-Credit to my daughter Hannah for drawing the image title and choosing the color scheme.

 ## About
 Picky Eaters supports quick meal planning with just enough recipe info: family likes and key ingredients.
 Planning family dinners every week is tough.
 First we need to find or recall the many dinner recipes, then we need to narrow them down by ingredients on hand and picky family member tastes.
 Most recipe apps solve the problem of *how* to make a recipe.
 Picky Eaters focuses on *what* to make.